DylanBaine/route-your-tour/features.md

 	* name
 	* password
 	* number_of_active_profiles
-	* Can have many Band and Venue profiles.
+	* Can have many Band and Venue models.
 	* Can have one Promoter or BookingAgent profile

 * Route
 	* band_id
+		* Must belong to a Band
 	* promoter_id
-	* Must belong to a Profile
 	* Has many Locations

 * Location
+	* address
 	* venue_id
-	* Address
-	* If address matces a profile this has that profile
+		* If address matches a Venues address this has that Venue
+	* route_id
 		* Must belong to a Route

 * Band
 	* slug